mvoassis/churn_detection/README.md

   2. phone.MultipleLines, internet.OnlineSecurity, internet.OnlineBackup, internet.DeviceProtection, internet.TechSupport, internet.StreamingTV, internet.StreamingMovies: have "No XXX service" values, which  could be translated by "No".

-  3. internet.InternetService, account.Contract, account.PaymentMethod: apply one-hot encoding.
+  3. internet.InternetService, account.Contract, account.PaymentMethod: apply one-hot encoding?
+Since I intended to apply tree-based methods, I decided to use Target Encoder instead, which was implemented on the next step (Classification Notebook).

   4. account.Charges.Total: convert to float